Delaware Corporate Bylaws

 • Corporate bylaws make your corporation official.
 Your Delaware corporate bylaws are an official legal document.
 So, solid bylaws will help protect your limited liability status if your corporation were to face a lawsuit.
 In addition, banks or potential investors will likely ask to see your bylaws before getting into business with you.

-Are Delaware Corporate Bylaws public records?
+Are corporate bylaws public records?

-What should I include in my Delaware Corporate Bylaws?
+What should I include in my bylaws?

 Your Delaware corporate bylaws can include anything within the bounds of state law.
 At a minimum, most corporations will include information about: